CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 Our team used discord as a texting and communication channel, however we took advantage of a couple of GitHub functionalities to help our work flow.

 1. We created different branches to work with different sub teams.
-This can help use to avoid conflict and makes the pull request process easier.
+This helped us to avoid conflict and makes the pull request process easier.

     <img src="assets/branches.png" width="180">

-2. We have created 42 pull requests through our duration of the project.
-We tried to leave descriptive comments for each pull request in Phase2.
-We also tried to use the emoji functions to indicate the a person have viewed the pull request.
-After 2-3 people's review, we would then merge or close the pull requests.
+2. We have created over 40 pull requests throughout the duration of our project.
+We tried to leave descriptive comments for each pull request after receiving our phase 1 feedback.
+We also tried to use the emoji functions to indicate that a person had viewed the pull request.
+After 2-3 people had reviewed it, we would then merge or close the pull request.

     <img src="assets/pullReq.png" width="600">